PneumaSolutions/rim-private-server-manual/src/troubleshooting.md

 1. After selecting the RIM server in your virtual machine library, locate the "Settings" button in the toolbar or press *Command+E*.
 1. Locate the "Add Device" button in the toolbar.
 1. Select "Serial Port" from the new window that appears.
 1. You will be asked to enter the name of the output file.
-This will be saved in the directory of the virtual machine.
+This will be saved in the Virtual Machines directory in your user home.
 1. Close the virtual machine settings.
 1. Boot up the machine, and wait for it to beep.
 1. Navigate to the path at which you saved your serial console's output file, and open the file in Text Edit.
 Scroll down a line or two and you should see the IP address of the machine appear.
+# HTTP Error 400 when building target installers (Known Issue)
+## The Problem
+In the target installer creation wizard, the selection control for choosing a target group defaults to "Please select."
+If you accidentally skip this without selecting a group, the form lets you submit anyway hence the http error 400.
+## The Solution
+This usually does not happen if you have selected a target group.
+If you are still given an error, please contact us.